Waadtss/ArReverseDictionary/README.md

 This repository currently contains: the baseline programs,  a scorer, a format-checker to help participants get started.

-Participants may be interested in the script `revdict_entrypoint.py`.
-It contains a number of useful features, such as scoring submissions, a format checker and a few simple baseline architectures.
-It is also the exact copy of what is used on the codalab.
+Participants may be interested in the script revdict_entrypoint.py.
+It contains a number of useful features, such as scoring submissions, a format checker, and a few simple baseline architectures.
+It is also an exact copy of what is used on the Codalab platform.

 **The competition datasets for [Task1](https://codalab.lisn.upsaclay.fr/competitions/14568) and [Task2](https://codalab.lisn.upsaclay.fr/competitions/14569) are now available.**

 # Introduction
 A Reverse Dictionary (RD) is a type of dictionary that allows users to find words based on their meanings or definitions.
 Unlike a traditional dictionary, where users search for a word by its spelling, a reverse dictionary allows users to enter a description of a word or a phrase, and the dictionary will generate a list of words that match that description.
-Reverse dictionaries can be useful for writers, crossword puzzle enthusiasts, and nonnative language learner and anyone looking to expand their vocabulary.
+Reverse dictionaries can be useful for writers, crossword puzzle enthusiasts, and non-native language learners, and anyone looking to expand their vocabulary.
 Specifically, it addresses the Tip-of-Tongue (TOT) problem (Brown and McNeill, 1966), which refers to the situation where a person is aware of a word they want to say but is unable to express it accurately (Siddique and Sufyan Beg, 2019).
 This shared task includes two subtasks: Arabic RD and Cross-lingual Reverse Dictionary (CLRD).

 This shared task includes 2 tracks:
 - Closed Track: In this track, participants should only use the provided dataset.